0x90nz/microboot/README.md

 run at a lower privilege level and perhaps be subject to preemption.
 It is simply a user defined program that can be run.

-The functions provided allow for convenient use of peripherals, but they're in no way mandatory.
+A core set of functions are provided in the standard library, and in the rest of the kernel.
+These can be exported to be used in the user program.
+The functions provided allow for convenient use of peripherals, as well as being able to complete common tasks but they're in no way mandatory.
 It would be entirely possible to rewrite all of these within the user program and only use those local copies.

 ## Documentation